 Originally a TikTok influencer, Loren Gray turned to influencer marketing to make her way into the music world.
 Loren released her first new single, My Story, in 2018.
 She is using her newfound music fame to launch a jewelry line too.
 With over 50 million TikTok followers currently, the singer is proof that anyone with determination and talent can use the platform to gain fame from followers.

 An audience wants to connect with a musical artist with whom they can relate—music influencers who both understand their challenges and speak directly to their followers.
 For many decades, musicians lived in fear of ridicule if they were too “real.”
 But authenticity is what attracts modern followers to celebrities in the United States.
 The more real influencers are, the more engagement they create on their music platform, and ultimately, the more influence they have.

 Boost Your Music or Music Product with Influencer Marketing

 It’s not just celebrity influencers who can put music or music products in front of thousands (if not million) of people.

 Even micro influencers, nano influencers, and other non-celebrity influencers can help brands gain notoriety.
 And, influencer choices don’t necessarily have to be limited to those who specialize in the music space!
 If there’s one thing about music, it’s universal.
 What’s most important is that your influencer marketing campaigns are getting in front of the right audience,

-Smart, business-savvy artists and music brands that want to amplify their message utilize influencer marketing services to ensure that their music are getting in front of–and in the ears of–the right people.
+Smart, business-savvy artists and music brands that want to amplify their message will use a top influencer agency to ensure that their music is getting in front of–and in the ears of–the right people.